lieunn/esbench/README.md

 Quick start
 -----------
-With an instance of elasticsearch running on localhost:9200, do:
+With an instance of elasticsearch running on iadesapp0-0:10004, do:

-	esbench run
+	esbench run --host iadesapp0-0 --port 10004

 When the bench run has finished, you can review the results with:

-	esbench show
+	esbench show --host iadesapp0-0 --port 10004

 To get help: